ruinabeshima/To-Do-List/README.md

 - Notes shown as a list on the page have the title and a circle showing the priority.
 - Ability to cross out and uncross lists when completed.
 - Info button shows a modal with the description and date when clicked.

+Documentation
+- Used date-fns to structure the date output.
+Simple date function